aguadoenzo/hadoop_cluster/README.md

 # Hadoop cluster

-Made for an assignement, not fit for anyting remotely serious.
+Made for an assignement, not fit for anything remotely serious.

 ## Getting started